graphql/graphql-spec/spec/Section 3 -- Type System.md

 Object types have the potential to be invalid if incorrectly defined.
 This set of rules must be adhered to by every Object type in a GraphQL schema.

+1. An Object type must define one or more fields.
-1. The fields of an Object type must have unique names within that Object type;
+2. The fields of an Object type must have unique names within that Object type;
    no two fields may share the same name.
-2. An object type must be a super-set of all interfaces it implements.
+3. An object type must be a super-set of all interfaces it implements:
    1. The object type must include a field of the same name for every field defined in an interface.
       1. The object field must be of a type which is equal to or a sub-type of